Workday/prism-python/README.md

 ## Prism-Python Install ##

-To automatically retrieve and install the latest version of this package directly from GitHub, use the following command:
+To automatically retrieve and install the latest version of this package directly GitHub, use the following command:

 ```bash
 pip install git+https://github.com/Workday/prism-python.git